Create a Telephone Area Code Map

 Using US Area Code Maps to Visualize Your Data

-You can easily create a map of US area codes with Mapline.
-A note on area codes: Area codes were first introduced in the US with the Bell System in 1947.
+US area code mapping is simple with Mapline.
+Area codes were first introduced in the US with the Bell System in 1947.
 An area code is a numbering plan developed based on geographic areas.
 Each plan area is assigned a numeric routing code (area code) which is placed before the telephone numbers assigned within that area.
-In the US, a fixed length of 3 digit numbers represent an area code.
+In the US, a fixed length of three-digit numbers represents an area code.

 Since New York has the highest call volume, it was assigned the 212 area code—the easiest and quickest code to dial on a rotary phone.
 Next is Los Angeles (213), Chicago (312), Detroit (313), Philadelphia (215), and Dallas (214).

-Get insights into your data with telephone area code maps and see how your sales, distribution or other factors are performing in specific regions.
+You can easily create a map of US area codes with Mapline.
+Get insights into your data with territory mapping and analysis.
+Use telephone area code maps and see how your sales, distribution or other factors are performing in specific territories or regions.

 - Create a Mapline account and login.

-- Give your map a name and click “Create Map.”
+- Give your map a name and click “OK.”

-- Click the orange “Add Data Layers” button from the left sidebar.
+- Click the “Add” button from the left sidebar.

-- Select the “Add Territories” option.
+- Select the “Boundaries” option.

-- Click “Continue.”
+- Click “OK.”